guaneec/custom-diffusion-webui/README.md

 You can find the UI in the `Train/Train Custom Diffusion` tab.
 Just train as you would a normal TI embedding.
 Under the training log directory, alongside with `name-steps.pt` you should also see `name-steps.delta.safetensors`, which contain finetuned delta weights (~50MB at half precision uncompressed).

 ### Using trained weights
 The trained deltas will be under `models/deltas` (`--deltas-dir`); you can also copy over logged `.safetensors` versions.
-You can apply the delta weights by selecting them in the `Tuned weights` option in txt2img/img2img.
+The delta weights can be used in txt2img/img2img as an Extra Network.
+You can select them under the extra networks tab like hypernets.
 Use the token embedding like a normal TI embedding.

 ## Todo (roughly ordered by priority)
 - [x] UI/UX
 - [ ] More testing and demo
 - [x] Separate lr for embedding and model weights
+- [x] Blending (simple linear combination of deltas)
-- [ ] Merging / Blending
+- [ ] Merging (optimization based from paper)
 - [ ] Compression
 - [ ] Let users choose what weights to finetune
 - [ ] Regularization